friedrith/clean-code/rules/prefer-polymorphism-to-if-else.md

 }
 ```

-When you are asked to manage also US dollars with a result like `$100 USD`, then the common behavior is to add another parameter to detect the difference between
+When you are asked to manage also US dollars with a result like `total price: $100 USD`, then the common behavior is to add another parameter to detect the difference between
 euros and dollars:

 ```ts